 ATTENTION: In 2019 Warehouse 21 moved out of the building located at 1614 Paseo de Peralta across from the Farmers Market in the Railyard.
 The City of Santa Fe is the owner of the building which sits empty at this time.
 W21 continues offering select programs around town.
 For more info, please contact warehouse21info@gmail.com Check out our fabulous history below!

-Learn about Warehouse 21's latest youth project in Santa Fe/Albuquerque.
+Learn about Warehouse 21's recent youth project in Santa Fe/Albuquerque.

 Theatre of Emergency